Prajñāparādha: The Bridge Between Yoga and Ayurveda

 A Teaching from the Bhagavad Gita

-The Bhagavad Gita offers a direct and beautiful teaching that expands on the Ayurvedic understanding of prajñāparādha.
-In Chapter 2, it describes a progression that begins very subtly:
+The Bhagavad Gita offers a direct and beautiful teaching that expands on this exact mechanism.
+In Chapter 2, it outlines a subtle progression:

 When the mind repeatedly dwells on an object, it develops attachment.
 From attachment arises desire.
 When desire is obstructed, it turns into frustration or aversion.
 From this, confusion develops.
 Confusion leads to a loss of discernment.
 And once discernment is lost, one begins to act in ways that lead to suffering.